Sources & References

 31. Lan-Pidhainy X, Wolever TM.
 The hypoglycemic effect of fat and protein is not attenuated by insulin resistance.
 Am J Clin Nutr.
 2010 Jan;91(1):98-105.

 32. Jakubowicz D, Froy O. Biochemical and metabolic mechanisms by which dietary whey protein may combat obesity and type 2 diabetes.
 J Nutr Biochem.
 2013 Jan;24(1):1-5.

 33. Hall WL, Millward DJ, Long SJ, Morgan LM.
-Casein and whey exert different effects on plasma amino acid profiles, gastrointestinal hormone secretion, and appetite.
+Casein and Whey affect plasma amino acid profiles, gastrointestinal hormone secretion, and appetite differently.
 Br J Nutr.
 2003;89:239-48.

 34. Pal S, Ellis V. The acute effects of four protein meals on insulin, glucose, appetite, and energy intake in lean men.
 Br J Nutr.
 2010;104:1241-8.

 35. Veldhorst MA, Nieuwenhuizen AG, Hochstenbach-Waelen A, et al. Dose-dependent satiating effect of Whey relative to casein or soy.
 Physiol Behav.
 2009;96:675-82.